MerginMaps/docs/src/field/mobile-features/index.md

 ![Layers in Mergin Maps mobile app](./mobile-layers-browse-features.jpg "Layers in Mergin Maps mobile app")

-To edit the attributes or geometry of a feature, select it from the list in the **Layers** panel or select the feature on the map.
+To edit the attributes or geometry of a feature, select it from the list in the **Layers** panel.
+It is also possible to simply tap a feature on the map.

 Use the **Edit** button to open the attributes form.
 Here you can change the values of attributes as needed.
 To edit the geometry of a feature, tap the **Edit geometry** button.